 The Founding Father of the nation appears in a second statue from Silver Statues, this time captured in full figure rather than just a bust of his chest and head.
 This silver statue borrows design elements from the Presidential Bust, with Washington’s facial expression, appearance, and clothing similar to that of the bust mentioned earlier.
 However, his full figure is captured in this statue.

 George Washington rose from a “middling rank” family of the Virginia gentry during the British Colonial Period of North America to become a political and military leader who would lead the charge to free the 13 colonies of North America from British servitude.
 In this 3D, 11 oz Antique Finish George Washington Silver Statue you’ll find him standing confidently in front of a pedestal.
 He is captured standing with that pedestal at his back and a long cloak hanging from his left shoulder down over his back, and he is holding his right hand outstretched in front of him.

-Heads or Tales Coin Company brings the age-old art of sculpting to life in a way that other modern mints and refineries cannot accomplish.
-These second generation mint masters are responsible for producing countless silver statue series, including Coins of the World, Lost World Collection, and these Fairies and Fantasy Silver Statues.
+Silver Statues brings the age-old art of sculpting to life in a way that other modern mints and refineries cannot accomplish.
+These second-generation mint masters are responsible for producing countless silver statue series, including Coins of the World, Lost World Collection, and these Fairies and Fantasy Silver Statues.